juicedata/juicefs/docs/en/comparison_with_others.md

 Alluxio's architecture can be divided into 3 components: master, worker and client.
 A typical cluster consists of a single leading master, standby masters, a job master, standby job masters, workers, and job workers.
 You need operation these masters and workers by yourself.

-JuiceFS use Redis as the metadata service.
+JuiceFS uses Redis as the metadata service.
 You could use Redis service managed by public cloud provider easily.
 There isn't any operation needed.
 See ["Redis Best Practices"](redis_best_practices.md) for more information.

-### Cache friendly
+### Cache granularity

 The [default block size](../../README.md#architecture) of JuiceFS is 4MiB, compare to 64MiB of Alluxio, the granularity is smaller.
-The smaller block size is more cache friendly and better for random read (e.g. Parquet and ORC) workload, i.e. cache management will be more efficiency.
+The smaller block size is better for random read (e.g. Parquet and ORC) workload, i.e. cache management will be more efficiency.

 ### Hadoop-compatible